 Well, the hotel industry is apparently feeling left out of the concept of charging fees for extras.
 It’s becoming more common to see small fees for what the hotel deems as an “extra” service.
 For example, some hotels charge to print out a boarding pass.
 Another hotel charges to receive a package for a guest.
 Another hotel charges to check bags at the bell stand.

 Some hotels charge a daily resort fee that includes amenities such as the use of the gym (with towels, by the way), a newspaper, free Internet, and more.
 Why don’t they just charge a little more for the room?
 Oh, I know.
 They want to compete on what appears to be a lower price.

 Now, not all hotels charge like this.
 Nor does every business.
 In a day and age where our customers are looking for the best value, which doesn’t always mean the lowest price, why would you risk alienating a customer by charging them small fees for things they know they can get elsewhere at no charge?
-At some point, the customer will be given a choice.
-If all things are equal, such as quality, location, etc., will the customer choose to do business with the place that seemingly adds on every chance they can, or somewhere else that includes everything for a fair price?
+At some point, the customer has a choice.
+Suppose all things are equal, such as quality, location, etc..
+Will the customer choose to do business with the place that seemingly adds on every chance they can, or somewhere else that includes everything for customer friendly prices?
 I know where I’d go.

 (Copyright ©MMXIV, Shep Hyken)